Resilient Infrastructure

 The measurement metric for the three capital projects will be an approved construction contract award from the Board and the completion of the bike lanes and sidewalks.

-• Arnold Drive Bike Lanes – Board approval of design contract July 13, 2021
+• Arnold Drive Bike Lanes – Board approval of design contract July 13, 2021.
+Board approval of the environmental document in October 2024.

-• Mark West Springs Sidewalk – Board approval of funding agreement with SCTA November 11, 2022, with construction scheduled to be completed in 2024.
+• Mark West Springs Sidewalk – Board approval of funding agreement with SCTA November 11, 2022, with construction completed in 2024.

-• Crocker Road Bridge Sidewalk Addition – Design, Environmental and right of way phases are complete, expecting E-76 from Caltrans for Construction phase, construction expected to be completed in 2024.
+• Crocker Road Bridge Sidewalk Addition – Design, Environmental and right of way phases are complete, expecting E-76 from Caltrans for Construction phase, construction expected to be completed in FY 2024-25.
+Construction substantially complete.

 Coordination and Partnership Update